frankie-2nfro-com/football_match_outcome_prediction/README.md

 <br />

 ## Milestone 2 - EDA and Data Cleaning
 I start with three data source files including 1)Result csv for several football leagues, 2)Matches information csv and 3)Team information csv.
 And in this milestone, I will try to experience the EDA and clean up procedures.
-Although the data in this stage is not rich enough, it could be a very good starting for learning the process of understanding data in order to get a best results.
+Although the data in this stage is not rich enough, it could be a very good starting for learning the process of understanding data in order to get a best result.
 I will try to understand the data with some descriptive statistics.

 ### Data source files
 #### 1) Football.zip